Play It Cool (film): Critical reception

 The Monthly Film Bulletin wrote: "Since It's Trad, Dad deliriously pointed the way for this sort of haphazard pop musical free-for-all, the old-style "straight" treatment seems hopelessly outdated.
 But while making use of the usual silly romantic complication as an excuse to introduce a collection of frantic musical acts, this film benefits from a youthfully spirited treatment and some coarse-grained comedy that clicks as often as it misses.
 The boisterous camaraderie of the "Satellites" promises well, though it gets side-tracked by all those reverent tributes to such hit parade guests as Helen Shapiro, Bobby Vee and the talented Danny Williams.
 The hero is Billy Fury, who, while apparently suffering from an Elvis Presley complex, can't quite shake off an Old Kent Road perkiness which is rather endearing.
 "The Twist" also figures largely, with particular and inevitable emphasis on large figures."

 The New York Times reviewer Eugene Archer called Fury "a Cockney imitation of Elvis Presley" and commented: "some low-budget British filmmakers have contrived a flimsy plot in which he and his gang of Teddyboys escort a pretty socialite around London's twist dives in search of her fickle fiancé. ...
 The film is full of wiggling hips, throbbing larynxes and youthful energy.
 As for the sound track – well, it's loud."
+In the New York Daily News, critic Kathleen Carroll echoed the Presley comparisons, adding that "the film, blatantly geared toward the teen-age market and perhaps a few latent twist fans [...] is [a wearying] experience for those bored with the twist."